interstar/cardigan-bay/bedrock/GettingStarted.md

 These are currently in the "ideation" phase.
 They seem like cool ideas, and will be important functionality but they aren't fully specced, let alone implemented.
 If you are impatient to see them, get involved :-)

-* :bookmark (a card created by posting an external link to CardiganBay, and representing an important external resource)
 * :hiccup (complex html represented in hiccup format)
 * :transclude (working, fully functional, including transclusion of individual cards.
 Or from other Cardigan Bay instances.)
 * :gallery of images